General Tips to Save Money

 You may be able to save some money by switching to another supplier.
 This may work out cheaper, particularly if you have both gas and electricity from the same supplier.
-There are a number of independent internet price-comparison sites that can help you find the best deal.
-Make sure you use a authorised company for this service.
+There are a number of independent internet price comparison sites that can help you find the best deal.
+Make sure you use an authorised company for this service.

 Some fuel and water companies have set up trust funds that may be able to help you pay your fuel bills if you are in financial difficulties.
 Ask your fuel company if they run a scheme.